aleksbalev/l2loot/README.md

 L2Loot needs Java to run.
 Here's how to install it:

+**!IMPORTANT**:
+If you are not able to answer question what is JDK or JRE, and don't know how to set up JAVA_HOME and what Java version do you have on your machine
+**install Java as I described below**

 ### Step 1: Download Java
 1. Go to https://adoptium.net/
 2. Click the big **"Download"** button